globz/kitchen-cli/README.md

 > unfreeze

+_Each actions have a subset of objects that you can interact within the current action context._

 #build:

+**`kitchen build`**

 before we can start cooking we must first build up our kitchen...:wrench::nut_and_bolt:

-> :bulb: kitchen `build kitchen` - lets you set the path to your project root folder and configure your kitchen.
+> :bulb: `kitchen build kitchen` - lets you set the path to your project root folder and configure your kitchen.

-> :bulb: kitchen `build freezer` - lets you set the path to your freezer, this is where you store all of your pastries.
+> :bulb: `kitchen build freezer` - lets you set the path to your freezer, this is where you store all of your pastries.

-> :bulb: kitchen `build table`   - lets you set the path to your table, this is where you add all of your ingredients.
+> :bulb: `kitchen build table`   - lets you set the path to your table, this is where you add all of your ingredients.

-> :bulb: kitchen `build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste.
+> :bulb: `kitchen build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste.

 your kitchen is now ready to operate :fork_and_knife: